COMP SCI 3006NA - Software Engineering & Project

 Ngee Ann Academy - Trimester 3 - 2014

 General Course Information

-Course Code COMP SCI 3006NA Course Software Engineering & Project Coordinating Unit School of Computer Science Term Trimester 1 Level Undergraduate Location/s Ngee Ann Academy Units 3 Available for Study Abroad and Exchange N Course Description Within the context of a semester-long, group-based software engineering project, this course provides an introduction to the production of high quality software solutions to large tasks.
+Course Code COMP SCI 3006NA Course Software Engineering & Project Coordinating Unit School of Computer Science Term Trimester 3 Level Undergraduate Location/s Ngee Ann Academy Units 3 Course Description Within the context of a semester-long, group-based software engineering project, this course provides an introduction to the production of high quality software solutions to large tasks.
 Among the topics covered in this course are the following: models of the software life-cycle, requirements analysis and specification, program design techniques and paradigms, software specification techniques, configuration management and version control, quality assurance, integration and testing, project management, risk analysis, case study of ethical considerations in Software Engineering.

 Course Coordinator: Dr Amali Weerasinghe

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesThe learning objectives for Software Engineering and Project are: